ProtoSchool/munich/README.md

 ## What you can do

+**First of all, you can look for open issues and comment on them.** 😃😃😃

+You can as well:

 - start reading the tutorials of [ProtoSchool](https://proto.school)
 - become a member of our [meet-up group](https://www.meetup.com/de-DE/Munich-IPFS-User-Group/)
 - discuss your issue on [the IPFS forum](https://discuss.ipfs.io/t/protoschool-munich/4777)